Vermont law provides several ways to establish parentage. They include:

 Filing an Answer

-Once you have received a summons and complaint, you will have 21 days to file an answer with the court.
+Once you have received a summons and complaint, you have 21 days to file an answer with the court.
 The 21 days starts on the date the sheriff serves you, on the date you sign an acceptance or acknowledgment, or on the date you sign for the papers at the post office.
 You can make a written request to the court for more time if you need more time to file your answer.
 You should tell the court why you need more time.
 For example, if you can't get an appointment with a lawyer sooner than 21 days, you can say that.

 The answer tells the court that you want to participate in the case.
 If you are representing yourself, you will tell this to the court in your answer.
 You can use the Answer to Parentage & Counterclaim (form 400-00840), which you will find at the bottom of this web page in the Forms section.
 The numbered statements in the answer correspond to statements in the complaint form.
 Check the box indicating whether you agree with each statement in the complaint.
 You can write in what you believe to be true if you disagree with a statement.